bhawanaagarwal/Information-Extraction-and-Web-Navigation/README.md

 # Information-Extraction-and-Web-Navigation
 Automating Information Extraction and Web Navigation with PyTesseract and Google Search API

 This project focuses on simplifying the tasks of extracting information from images and efficiently navigating the web.
 We're using two tools: PyTesseract for converting images to text and a web crawler with the Google Search API.
-The main objective is to automate the process of getting a list of company's names from an image and then finding career page links online.
+The main objective is to automate the process of getting a list of company names from an image and then finding career page links online.

 Starting with PyTesseract, it's a Python tool that helps us convert the visual data of company names from an image into readable text.
 This eliminates the need for manual data entry and ensures accuracy.